 If the conduct is not a manifestation of the student's disability, then school personnel may apply the relevant disciplinary procedures to the student in the same manner and for the same duration as non-disabled students.
 The principal would then submit the recommendation for expulsion to the Superintendent, who would decide whether to appoint an expulsion examiner.
 (An expulsion examiner will be appointed if the Superintendent decides the student should be expelled unless the Superintendent chooses to conduct the expulsion meeting.
 The legal counsel or member of the administrative staff appointed as the expulsion examiner must not have expelled the student during the current school year and must not have been involved in the events giving rise to the expulsion.)
 If an expulsion examiner is appointed, s/he must be provided copies of the student's special education and discipline records.
 The expulsion examiner will notify the student and his/her parents of the right to an expulsion meeting.
 The normal procedure for an expulsion will then continue.
-If the parent challenges the manifestation determination, the student must receive services.
+If the parent challenges the manifestation determination, the student does not return to his/her previous placement.
+However, during any removal the student must receive services.
 The CCC must determine the appropriate services to enable the student to: